 Virginia Negligence Laws

 The term "negligence" refers to the failure to exercise the proper degree of care expected by a reasonable person in a given situation.
-For example, a bus driver is expected to be sober during his or her shift.
-Any injuries to passengers resulting from a drunk driving accident can be blamed on the driver's negligence.
-Under Virginia negligence laws, comparative negligence by the plaintiff won't bar recovery from common carriers (such as busses and airplanes) if a safety code was violated.
+For example, a bus driver is expected to be sober during their shift and follow all applicable traffic laws.
+Any injuries to passengers resulting from a drunk driving accident or failure to obey traffic signals can be blamed on the driver's negligence.
+Proving negligence involves defining what a reasonable person would or wouldn't do in a given situation.

-|Comparative Negligence||In an action against a common carrier, comparative negligence will not bar recovery and if carrier violated a safety code, the injured party won't be found comparatively negligent (8.01-58)|
+|Comparative Negligence||In an action against a common carrier, comparative negligence will not bar recovery and if carrier violated a safety code; the injured party won't be found comparatively negligent.|

 Research the Law

 - Virginia Law - Summaries of select Virginia laws, covering a wide range of legal practice areas, including criminal, family, injury, and small business.

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.